KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. `package.json` issue: license should be a valid SPDX license expression
+3. There are no specific keywords in 'package.json'.
+We would use them as tags on the module list page.
+Add a few meaningful terms to the keywords in the package.json.
+Not just “magicmirror” or “module”.
-3. No compatible or wrong license field in 'package.json'.
+4. No compatible or wrong license field in 'package.json'.
 Without that, we can't use an image.
-4. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+5. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.

 ### [mmm-stocks by elaniobro](https://github.com/elaniobro/mmm-stocks)